lxe/ui.js/npm-react-codemod/README.md

     also updates access of `this.props.foo` to `props.foo` and adds `props` as argument to the constructor.
-This is necessary in the case when the base class does not need to be extended where `this.props` will only be set by React after the constructor has been run.
+This is necessary in the case when the base class does not need to be extended where `this.props` will only be set by ui.js after the constructor has been run.
   * Changes `return StateObject` from `getInitialState` to assign `this.state` directly.